PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Supply_and_Profile_of_Dentists/README.md

 # American Dental Association Health Policy Institute Supply and Profile of Dentists dataset

-The Supply and Profile of Dentists dataset gives counts and densities of professionally active dentists by state and overall since 2001.
+The Supply and Profile of Dentists dataset gives counts and densities of professionally active dentists by country and state for each year since 2001.

 ## Examplse of questions this dataset could help answer